vharney/Word-Solitaire/README.md

   - Storing high score

 3. Dynamic memory management
-  - To store each row in a dynamic array [(will be freed when a word is completed)-->?]
+  - To store each row in a dynamic array (will be freed before the program is terminated)

 4. File input/output (e.g., for loading/saving game status)
   - When game ends fout to a file containing the high score (high_score.txt) if the high score is beaten